State Register of Immovable Monuments of Ukraine: Overview

 The list is split by regions including cities with special status.
 There are two types of lists of immovable monuments: national significance and of local significance.
 The items are also classified as monuments of archaeology, history, monumental art, architecture, urban planning, garden-park art, landscape, science and technology, or any combination of the above.

+Since February 2022, the Heritage Emergency Fund and UNESCO have worked together to catalog damage and losses to listed monuments, as well as tentative monuments, through remote monitoring of satellite imagery.